 Last but not least… Cooking with the kids

 Of course, Christmas wouldn’t be Christmas without a bit of family fun, cooking Christmassy stuff with the kids.
-Whether it’s a fabulously extravagant Gingerbread House or Gingerbread shapes, decorating the Christmas Cake, making Marshmallow Snowmen, baking German Lebkuchen, a huge Christmas Tree Cake or some Custard Creams for Grandma.
+Whether it’s a fabulously extravagant Gingerbread House or Gingerbread shapes, decorating the Christmas Cake, making Marshmallow Snowmen, or Christmas Brownies, baking German Lebkuchen, a huge Christmas Tree Cake or some Custard Creams for Grandma.
 There’s lots of recipes both at Gluten Free Alchemist and across the web to help you share the magic of Christmas baking and Gluten Free Cooking.

 Some of my favourite fellow bloggers also offer plenty of ideas too…

 - Glutarama – Gluten free, dairy free, vegan

 - Intolerant Gourmand – extensive allergies and intolerances

 - Le Coin De Mel – some gluten free